fereshtehforghani/academic-website/content/home/experience.md

     location: Tehran, Iran
     date_start: '2020-07-01'
     date_end: '2021-10-01'
     description: I worked on ML based forgery recognition through handwriting style recognition.
 The aim of this project was to develop a plagiarism detection method which uses variations in writing style to identify potentially plagiarized passages.
+We extracted lexical, structural, and syntax features, proposed a regression model to fuse features and predict writing style, and finally, implemented an outlier detection model to find possible plagiarised segments.

   - title: Research assistant
     company: Image Processing Lab (IPL), Sharif University of technology